(originally published in Bootleg magazine, August 2007)

 “I came back because it seemed like the right thing to do,” Collins says.
 “Absolutely missed it.”

 Krueger knew the band was going to carry on, “do what we had to do to keep it going but it’s definitely great to have him back.
 We’ve been through, like, 4 or 5 bass players now so I’m pretty used to that changing but the drummer thing was a little different.
 We practiced a lot with those dudes though and I think they did a good job.
-We were real lucky with Collins moving back into town.”
+We were real lucky with Collins moving back to town.”

 I heard talk of a new record coming out in November or December of last year with new drummer Ben Lanier and bassist Phillips.
 They played its first show together without Collins at the Rox downtown for this magazine’s anniversary party in July 2006.
 The music was good as always but it was different to say the least, and odd not seeing Collins behind the kit.